 Request a Presentation or Outreach Event

-Contact U. S. EPA project manager Bill Murray to provide input on the project, ask questions, or help coordinate the project with community events on the river.
+Contact U. S. EPA project manager Mary Beth Giancarlo to provide input on the project, ask questions, or help coordinate the project with community events on the river.
 On the local level, contact Elaine Marsh at Summit Metro Parks.